 - Machine Learning and AI: understanding neural networks, reinforcement learning, Natural Language Processing (NLP) technologies, recommendation engines

 Non-technical skills required for a data scientist

-- Analytical skills to analyze data identify trends and real-world business and industry challenges
+- Analytical skills to analyze data to identify trends and real-world business and industry challenges

 - Data scientists’ seldom work in silos, they need to be team players

-- Collaborating on multiple projects, data sets, and departments across the organization is a common feature
+- Collaborating on multiple projects, data sets, and departments across the organisation is a common feature

 - From C-suite to investors and sales teams, data science professionals need to translate incomprehensible data into relevant actionable strategies.
 So good communication skills and storytelling is a crucial skill

 Visualisers of the data management framework for the entire organisation, and data architects work closely with data engineers.
 They primarily work on understanding enterprise strategy and data that needs to be collected.
 They then create new database systems or enhance the performance of existing systems.
 Additionally, data architects design the flows and processes for data management and data engineers build the infrastructure.
 Those considering a data science career should seriously look at data architect and administrator jobs.

 Average Base Salary: ₹2,200,000 per annum

 Data engineers are experts at accessing, and moreover, processing vast amounts of real-time data.
 Vital to technology-driven companies and tech departments, they interpret unformatted and unverified data.
 Thus, daily tasks include maintenance of high data volumes as well as creating data pipelines to make data accessible for further analysis with the data teams.
 Data engineers set up the infrastructure using programming languages (Python) and advanced SQL, NoSQL.